canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 About the master convention, starting from [Git 2.28](https://github.blog/2020-07-27-highlights-from-git-2-28/#introducing-init-defaultbranch), when you run `git init`, Git will look for the configuration value `init.defaultBranch` to replace the hard-coded "master" name.
 Other alternatives for master are: main, primary or default.
 For existing repositories, you can follow [this Scott Hanselman post](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx) to rename your master branch.

 Branching is one the most awesome Git features.
 Git branches are lightweight and fast when compared to other VCS.

+Let's create a new branch called "testing".

 ```bash
 # Create a new branch called testing